Pixel Fold, Pixel Tablet and Pixel 7a to launch on May 10: report

-Google’s May 10th I/O event is now rumoured to have some pretty exciting hardware announcements.
+Google’s May 10th I/O event could feature some pretty exciting hardware announcements.

 Leaker Jon Prosser, who has been pretty accurate with Google leaks in the past, has revealed information about the upcoming launch and release dates for the Pixel Fold, Pixel 7a and the Pixel Tablet.